-How to become a notary public in Washington, WA
+Become a notary public in Washington State

 Are you interested in becoming a notary public in Washington, WA?
 If so, there are a few requirements you need to meet before you can start your career as a notary public.